benmneb/word-of-the-buddha/web/content/09_the-gradual-training.md

 ## Contentment

-<span class="sutta-ref">MN 27</span> You become content with patched robes to protect your body and with almsfood to maintain your stomach; and wherever you go, you travel taking only these with you.
+<span className="sutta-ref">MN 27</span> You become content with patched robes to protect your body and with almsfood to maintain your stomach; and wherever you go, you travel taking only these with you.
 Just as a bird, wherever it goes, flies with its wings as its only burden, so too you become content with patched robes to protect this body and with almsfood to maintain your stomach; and wherever you go, you travel taking only these with you.

 When you follow this noble virtue and contentment, you experience within yourself a delightful bliss, the joy of being blameless.

 ## Restraint of the Senses

-<span class="sutta-ref">MN 27</span> When you see an object, you do not let yourself get sucked in by any characteristics or features that generate defilements.
+<span className="sutta-ref">MN 27</span> When you see an object, you do not let yourself get sucked in by any characteristics or features that generate defilements.
 Since, if you left the faculty of sight unrestrained, unskilful states of wanting and aversion would afflict you, instead, you practise wisdom when seeing, you guard the faculty of sight, and you undertake the restraint of sight.

 Having heard a sound … Having noticed a smell … Having sensed a taste … Having felt a bodily feeling … Having cognised something in the mind, you do not let yourself get sucked in by any characteristics or features that generate defilements.
 Since, if you left the mind faculty unrestrained, unskilful states of wanting and aversion would afflict you, instead, you practise wisdom with the mind, you guard the mind, and you undertake the restraint of the mind.